Thermodynamic Approach for Nonlinearity within Canonical Ensemble: Acknowledgement

 \section{Acknowledgement}

-This work was supported by Grant-in-Aids for Scientific Research on Innovative Areas on High Entropy Alloys through the grant number JP18H05453 and a Grant-in-Aid for Scientific Research (16K06704) from the MEXT of Japan, Research Grant from Hitachi Metals$\cdot$Materials Science Foundation, and Advanced Low Carbon Technology Research and Development Program of the Japan Science and Technology Agency (JST).
+The author expresses cordial thanks to Yoshikazu Tabata at Kyoto University for fruitful discussions.
+This work was supported by Grant-in-Aids for Scientific Research on Innovative Areas on High Entropy Alloys through the grant number JP18H05453 and a Grant-in-Aid for Scientific Research (23K04359) from the MEXT of Japan, and Research Grant from Hitachi Metals$\cdot$Materials Science Foundation.